Sammypef/software-engineer-group/Readme.md

 ## Project Overview
 LyricLingo is a web application developed for CPE334 Software Engineering that enables users to learn multiple languages through songs with gamification elements.
 This project demonstrates the principles and techniques used to create functionally correct, easy-to-use, robust, reliable, and maintainable software systems.

+**Important: Running on local DB without keys will not work, since we use Supabase** **Please check the DEPLOYED Firebase Build here: https://lyricallingo-d7be6.web.app/** *(Will become unavailable by Feb 2026)*

 ---